feistydog/FeistyDB/README.md

 2. Run `./get-sqlite.sh` to download the latest SQLite source tree and build the [amalgamation](https://sqlite.org/amalgamation.html) with the [uuid](https://sqlite.org/src/file/ext/misc/uuid.c) and [carray](https://www.sqlite.org/carray.html) extensions added.
 3. Open the project, build, and get started in the playground!

+## SPM

+Add https://github.com/feistydog/FeistyDB as a Package for your project in Xcode.

 ## Quick Start

 ```swift